• About this Portal

 We also support informal resolution efforts when colleagues are experiencing interpersonal conflict, either directly or by referring to the Ombudsman.

-The WCT does not review management decisions related to performance evaluations, selection processes, contract terminations, or other management actions like reclassifications or position assignments.
-These types of matters fall under different procedures, such as performance rebuttal or management evaluation processes.
-We also do not conduct investigations or issue disciplinary sanctions.
+The WCT does not review management decisions related to performance evaluations, selection processes, contract terminations, or other management actions such as reclassifications or position assignments.
+These types of matters fall under different procedures, such as performance rebuttal or management evaluation processes (MER).

 If you are facing interpersonal issues, the WCT can provide support in various ways.
-We may offer mediation services to help resolve the conflict in a neutral setting, or we can connect you with the Ombudsman’s Office, which specializes in conflict resolution and mediation.
+We may offer facilitated dialogue or mediation to help resolve the conflict in a neutral setting, or we can connect you with the Ombudsman’s Office, which specializes in conflict resolution and mediation.
 We may also offer strategies and support to help individuals cope with and directly address difficult issues in the office.

-This approach is designed to encourage a collaborative solution without escalating the issue to a formal investigation.
+This approach is designed to encourage a collaborative solution without escalating the issue to a formal process.
 It is important to understand that we facilitate conflict resolution but cannot solve interpersonal issues unilaterally.
-Resolution requires a good faith commitment and active participation from all involved parties to reach a mutually acceptable outcome.
-A successful process depends on each party's willingness to engage openly and constructively.
-Without genuine participation from the people involved in the conflict, efforts to mediate or facilitate dialogue may not be effective.
+Resolution requires a good-faith commitment and active participation from all involved parties.
+Without genuine participation, efforts to mediate or facilitate dialogue may not be effective.

 Many situations at work that we feel might constitute misconduct may in fact be due to interpersonal differences.
 We often forget that we each have a role to play in fostering a harmonious workplace where tolerance and respect are central pillars.
 Such situations benefit from informal resolution, rather than escalating the case to a formal review or investigation because these are lengthy processes that do not necessarily resolve the concern.
 Early conflict resolution benefits everyone, particularly those directly involved, as it provides an opportunity for each person to collaboratively create and agree on a meaningful solution to a situation that may be causing significant anxiety or stress.